 Cruelty-free cleaning products, such as Method, are listed on Leapingbunny.org.

-More of our everyday products are tested on animals than we are aware of.
-It can seem discouraging and overwhelming when trying to live cruelty-free, but there are sources out there that can be helpful when shopping for cruelty-free items.
+More everyday products than we realize are subjected to animal testing.
+By being informed and seeking cruelty-free alternatives, we can make conscious choices that protect Animal rights.
 Sources such as Leapingbunny.org and PETA.org have lists of both cruelty-free and those who test on animals.
 Buycott is an app that can be downloaded to smartphones and has similar lists that can be accessed, and items can be scanned at the store and identified as cruelty-free or not.
-The best way to stop testing on animals is to educate ourselves and simply stop buying items that Support corporations that test on animals.

 test them on the people at peta instead…problem solved… we live in a sick day in age where people get less time for murder than animal abuse… as far as the article goes, I am sure they do animal testing but mass slaughter of the animals "when they are done" no whoever wrote this is trying to get a rise out of all the idiots out there that would rather products go untested than hurt a rabbit…..this generation is absolutely ridiculous